GreenGraf/how-much-do-you-know/README.md

 ## Issues I encountered building the game

 I had huge issues with parsing the correct answer and populating the the answer choices dynamically.
+I used YouTube, Stack Overflow, and GitHub to try to figure this out.
+I managed to cobble together something which worked.
+Early on I realised that I needed to use template literals to generate the li's, but actually getting it to work the way I wanted took a lot of itterating.

 ## Clone and Fork